cguiama/cguiama/README.md

  ##

-- I have been working with <a href="https://www.behance.net/inside3d" target="_blank"> Archviz </a> for the last 10 years.
+- I have been working with <a target="_blank" href="https://www.behance.net/inside3d" target="_blank"> Archviz </a> for the last 10 years.
 I've been interested in learn code since 2018 , so I decided to finally change my career in 2022 and started studying;
-- Learning JavaScript, C and Java at <a href="https://www.alura.com.br/" target="_blank">Alura</a>;
+- Learning JavaScript, C and Java at <a target="_blank" href="https://www.alura.com.br/" target="_blank">Alura</a>;
-- Studying Systems Analysis and Development at <a href="https://loja.anhembionline.com.br/graduacao/analise-e-desenvolvimento-de-sistemas-tecnologia-ead" target="_blank">Anhembi Morumbi University</a>;
+- Studying Systems Analysis and Development at <a target="_blank" href="https://loja.anhembionline.com.br/graduacao/analise-e-desenvolvimento-de-sistemas-tecnologia-ead">Anhembi Morumbi University</a>;
 - <b>I don't know why it took me so long!
 I'm loving!</b>

 ## University and Courses